 I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks be made for all men; For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honest.
 (King James Version)

 Thank you, Joyce.
 In conclusion to these verses of scripture I will say this: A humbled and upright king before his creator produces a prosperous nation.
+Many souls were saved from the impending destruction that was going to come from me.
+Josiah’s obedience turned people to me.
+He too was a type of savior.

 The world today Joyce has waxed worse than Nineveh.
 The most heart wrenching torment referencing the world today is this: Jesus gave his life so that man can be united with me and live lives acceptable and pleasing.
 The hearts of man at this time in the history of the world is wicked, hardened, and rebellious.
 The disbelief is quite painful.
 And what is more saddening is my people Israel has yet to believe.
 In conversing with the pharisees of Jesus’ time in the earth, Jesus rebuked their unbelief.
 He even mentioned how Nineveh of all nations humbled themselves and believed.
 Nineveh a people that was not called by name would rise up in judgement and condemn my people who will not believe.